j-ehrhardt/hai-cps-benchmark/README.md

 ## Benchmark Datasets

-The idea of HAI-CPS is to offer a comprehensive benchmark for Machine Learning Algorithms for technical system.
-HAI-CPS is especially suited for algorithms from the domains of **anomaly detection, reconfiguration, and diagnosis**.
-Therefore HAI-CPS provides ten different datasets that each are recorded from a different, increasingly complex instance of the CPS.
-The setup allows you to evaluate and compare your algorithms systematically in the dimensions of CPS complexity and problem complexity.
+The idea of HAI-CPPS is to offer a comprehensive benchmark for Machine Learning Algorithms for technical system.
+HAI-CPPS is especially suited for algorithms from the domains of **anomaly detection, reconfiguration, and diagnosis**.
+Therefore HAI-CPPS provides ten different datasets that each are recorded from a different, increasingly complex instance of the CPPS.
+The setup allows you to evaluate and compare your algorithms systematically in the dimensions of CPPS complexity and problem complexity.

 The benchmark datasets come in four different modes: